This month, Proterra is celebrating a historic milestone: 10 years ago, we delivered our first battery-electric transit bus.

 Just a few short years ago, the question many were asking was whether public transit would move towards electrification.
 That question has been answered.
 The transition is underway.

 At Proterra, we’re responding to this movement by continuing to innovate and deliver buses designed from the ground-up for full-fleet electrification.
-The new Proterra ZX5 battery-electric transit bus offers unmatched drive range with the most battery storage on any 40-foot electric bus available today, faster acceleration and greater horsepower, and industry-leading hill-climbing abilities to tackle steep terrain.
+The new Proterra ZX5 battery-electric transit bus offers unmatched drive range with the most battery storage on the road today for any 40-foot electric bus available today, faster acceleration and greater horsepower, and industry-leading hill-climbing abilities to tackle steep terrain.

 Thanks to forward-looking agencies like Foothill Transit, we’re ushering in a new era for public transportation as we work towards our collective goal of clean, healthy communities driven by zero-emission, battery-electric transit.
 The time for clean transportation is now.